evansj7342/WHSTechNotes/journal.md

 A way to help people with technology is
 # January 29, 2026
 I took the MAP test and I thought I did ok.
 Some questions felt easy, others felt like I would find my way to the right answer, but some I couldn't understand.
 I think a preparation day would have been better for everyone that took the test.
+# Feburary 10, 2026
+I sometimes enjoy watching football, and I have thought about playing it.
+I didn't watch the super bowl this year.